apigee/apigeecli/README.md

 query parameters are ignored.
 By default, if no location is specified, the JWT location is the `Authorization` header and value_prefix is `Bearer <token>`

-## How do I import entities using apigeecli
+## How do I import entities using apigeecli?

 | Operations | Import command |
 |---|---|